-These words can then be practised having been put into three card games.
-This allows pupils the opportunity to practise, reinforce and consolidate in a hugely fun and engaging way.
+These words can then be practised having been put into three card games for the children and students.
+This allows them the opportunity to practise, reinforce and consolidate in a hugely fun and engaging way.

 Designed to be introduced slowly and systematically during the progression of the decodable words within trugs Box 1, 2 and 3 and trugs at home Box 1, 2 and 3.